 Neonatal leave and pay

 In July 2019 the government published a consultation, Proposals to Support Families, a part of which canvassed the idea of introducing neonatal leave and pay.
-The budget saw confirmation that this would be going ahead and now the government has formally responded to the consultation.
+The 2020 Budget saw confirmation that this would be going ahead and the government responded to the consultation.

 - Parents of babies who are admitted into hospital as a neonate (28 days old or less) will be eligible for neonatal leave and pay if the admission lasts for a continuous period of seven days or more.